 In the ValhallaRoom plugin, the Depth control sets the balance between early and late reflections so by turning it to 0% you are isolating just the early ones:

-In more capable reverbs like this one you have a very deep control on early and late reflections separately, so you are able to customize the effect as you like.
+In more capable reverbs like this one you have a very deep control on early and late reflections separately, so you can customize the effect as you like.

 Try for example a small size room mode with a high early reflections density setting.

-Other parameters worth exploring are the pre-delay, which creates a separation between the dry signal and its wet version (responsible to give a clue of the size of the room too) and the stereo dial if present (in the Ableton's stock reverb it sets how much the reverberation is independent between the two channel, hence a much wider result).
+Other parameters worth exploring are the pre-delay, which creates a separation between the dry signal and its wet version (responsible for giving a clue of the size of the room too), and the stereo dials if present (in the Ableton's stock reverb it sets how much the reverberation is independent between the two channel, hence a much wider result).

 In the following audio example listen to how the mono bells open up when using this widening technique with a reverb having a short decay time: